 - Use your ServiceM8 Phone number as your Caller ID.
-Your outbound Caller ID will automatically revert to your assigned ServiceM8 Phone number, to ensure outbound calls you make to Telstra numbers don't get blocked.
-(Jump to this section for more information.)
+If you currently have a Telstra number set as your outbound Caller ID, you'll need to set it back to your ServiceM8 Phone number, so calls you make to Telstra numbers don't get blocked.
+Jump to this section for more information.

 Option 1 - Port your Telstra number to ServiceM8 Phone

 If you would like to continue using your existing Telstra phone number as your outbound Caller ID with ServiceM8 Phone, you must "port" your number and service to ServiceM8 Phone.

 “Porting” is the process of transferring your phone number from one phone service provider to another i.e. switching phone service providers, and taking your existing phone number with you.

 - There is no charge to port your phone number to ServiceM8 Phone.